 For years in many locker rooms and clubhouses, one of the main topics of discussion has been, "What is the most important shot in golf?"
 One side of the argument is for the tee shot, and the other side is for the putt.
+Whatever your opinion of the most important, don't ignore that fact that every shot is important.

 One of the strongest proponents for the tee shot was Ben Hogan.
 In the early 1960's, while a teaching pro at The Colonial Country Club in Fort Worth, Texas, I discussed this with Ben, and he felt strongly that a players tee shot was THE most important shot.